dosu0/Survivio/README.md

-Survivio is a desktop clone of the popular browser battle royale shooter - surviv.io, written in C++
+Survivio is a desktop clone of the popular browser battle royale shooter - surviv.io, written in C++.
 The project is currently in the stage of an early alpha development, so any contribution is welcome.

-At the moment, only Linux and Windows platforms are fully supported, MacOS cupport will arrive soon
+At the moment, only Linux and Windows platforms are fully supported, MacOS cupport will arrive soon.